andrewjhunt/equal-loudness/README.md

 * 3 bell filters centered on 25Hz, 2500Hz, 16kHz
 * Boost/reduction from the table above under EQ for 80dB
 * Q estimated by manually comparing the chart in EQ for 80dB against the graph in Sonarworks and Logic Pro

+By using more points on the EQ curve, it is possible to create a more accurate filter.
+I use 3 because that's what is supported by "Custom Target" EQ in Sonarworks.

+## Implementation

+To use the following, download this Git project and open either of these files.

+`loudness-eq.html`: The [EQ and chart generation software](loudness-eq.html) for this project is a single HTML file that generates the various charts and tables.
+It was tested in April 2021 on a Mac in 3 browsers - Brave, Chrome and Safari.

+`iso226-curves.xlsx`: The [Excel document](iso226-curves.xlsx) has the same data but different graphics.

 ## References